abelykh0/stm32f103-vga-rs/README.md

 # stm32f103-vga-rs
-VGA text demo on STM32F103 "bluepill"
+VGA demo on STM32F103 "bluepill"

 ## Overview
 The STM32F103 is a Cortex-M3 microcontroller that has neither a video controller, nor enough RAM for a framebuffer at any reasonable resolution.